agntcy/acp-spec/docs/README.md

 1. The server return the final result of the run.

 ### Run Interrupt and Resume
 Agent can support interrupts, i.e. the run execution can interrupt to request additional input to the client.
-The support for interrupts is signaled in the agent manifest.
+The support for interrupts is signaled in the agent ACP descriptor.

 When an interrupt occurs, the server provides the client with an interrupt payload, which specifies the interrupt type that have occurred and all the information associated with that interrupt, i.e. a request for additional input.

 The client can collect the needed input for the specific interrupt and resume the run by providing the resume payload, i.e. the additional input requested by the interrupt.

 >
 > Note that the type of interrupts and the correspondent interrupt and resume payload are not specified by ACP, because they are agent dependent.
-They are instead specified in the agent manifest.
+They are instead specified in the agent ACP descriptor.
 >

 The interrupt is provided by the server when the client requests the output.